chnm/relec-website/content/visualizations/cities-map/index.md

 ---
-title: "City Denominations Map"
+title: "City Denominations"
 date: 2021-07-19
 updated: 2021-11-15
-abstract: "Here is our abstract..."
+abstract: "What we can learn from mapping the U.S. Census of Religious Bodies in the United States."
 script: viz/cities-map/main.js
 styles: viz/cities-map/style.css
 layout: visualization
 thumbnail: citiesmap.png
-thumbdesc: "A screenshot cities map..."
+thumbdesc: "A screenshot of cities with denominations on a map of the United States."
 doi: "https://doi.org/1234/1234"
 ---

-The interactive map below shows something awesome...
+This interactive map below shows different denominations’ presence in large cities in the United States in the years 1906, 1916, 1926, and 1936, when the U.S. Census of Religious Bodies conducted censuses of different churches and congregations and published official reports.
+The Census Bureau categorized denominations by different denomination families, linking together churches that share broader religious overlap.
+Cities included are those with over 25,000 residents.

 <div class="viz-block grid-x grid-padding-x">
   <div class="cell medium-12 xlarge-10 large-offset-1">